 Which Website Builder Should You Choose?

-Wix is an excellent overall choice for general websites, thanks to its robust options and user-friendly interface.
+Thanks to its robust options and user-friendly interface, Wix is an excellent overall choice for general websites.
 I recommend starting with Wix and only moving to other options if you decide it doesn’t meet your needs.
 Don’t try to push a bad fit with your website builder, either.
-If it doesn’t work for you, just accept that and find one that does.
+If it doesn’t work for you, accept that and find one that does.

 Weebly is a good backup choice for smaller sites and businesses, as are Squarespace and Site123.
 If you can’t get a good website structure after looking at any of these builders, you may need to hire a developer to create a wholly customized site for you.

 It’s tempting for larger companies to outsource this type of work, but that usually leads to cheaper, cookie-cutter websites that don’t reach their full potential.
-Big companies should consider hiring a developer full-time to program and improve the site, which will make it significantly better.
+Big companies should consider hiring a full-time developer to program and improve the site, which will improve it significantly.

 How We Make Our Website Builder Research

 I’ve recommended a few website builders so far, but before we continue, I want to take a moment and explain why those builders made it to this list, and others didn’t.
 I rated builders on several key factors, emphasizing how they perform for people who are unfamiliar with making sites.